isomerpages/enterprisesg-cpso/pages/2j-types-of-mains-plugs-suitable-for-use-in-singapore.md

 <div class="isomer-image-wrapper">
 <img style="width: 30%;" height="auto" width="100%" alt="mains plugs 3" src="/images/consumers/did-you-know/types-of-mains-plugs/mains-plugs-3.jpg">
 </div>
-<p><strong>15A 3 round-pin mains plug</strong>&nbsp;<strong>(or Type D plug) </strong>–
+<p><strong>15A 3 round-pin mains plug</strong>&nbsp;<strong>(or Type M plug) </strong>–
 This is generally used by energy-intensive appliances such as air-conditioners which require more electrical current than the standard 13A Type G plug can safely provide.
-Take note that the installation of corresponding 15A Type D socket outlets should only be carried out by qualified electrical workers.</p>
+Take note that the installation of corresponding 15A Type M socket outlets should only be carried out by qualified electrical workers.</p>
 <p>When purchasing mains-powered electrical appliances for use in Singapore,
 the Consumer Product Safety Office recommends looking out for those with 13A Type G plugs for most electrical appliances.
-For more energy-intensive electrical appliances that require higher power consumption, consumers should check with the supplier on whether the 15A Type D plug is required, and if so, what are the associated installation requirements.</p>
+For more energy-intensive electrical appliances that require higher power consumption, consumers should check with the supplier on whether the 15A Type M plug is required, and if so, what are the associated installation requirements.</p>
 <p>In addition, 13A and 15A mains plugs are controlled goods under the Consumer
 Protection (Safety Requirements) Regulations.
 They must be affixed with